Zachary’s Army

 Who is Zachary’s Army?

-Over the last 15 years, this little Meatball has amassed an army of people who have loved him, spoken up for him, and continued his legacy.
+Since 2005, this little Meatball has amassed an army of people who have loved him, spoken up for him, and continued his legacy.
 If you’re here reading his momma’s words, you’re part of Zachary’s Army.

-Sign and share our Petition
+Sign and share our Petition Started in 2020

 Follow this link to sign our online petition.
 Sign and share with others asking them to do the same.
 We will present the full list of names to the parole board.

-Write A Letter to THE Parole Board
+Write A Letter to the Parole Board

 A powerful way to share your voice.
 Speak up for Zachary and let the Parole Board understand the impact Zachary’s loss had either directly or indirectly on you.